WhitelistVideo

 Step-by-step setup: iPhone or iPad

-2. Sign in with your child's profile credentials
+2. Log in with the child’s profile.

 Step-by-step setup: Android phone or tablet